 None know this heartbreaking fact more than the loved ones of the fallen soldier.
-It is he, and she, whom we honor today.
+It is he, or she, whom we honor today.

 It is Memorial Day, a time to reflect on those who have made the ultimate sacrifice in defense of American ideals like life, liberty and expression — freedoms that are privileges in our democracy yet not such a gift in the eyes of those who rule through oppression and who choose to intimidate by aggression.

-Of the thousands of communities whose heartsrings connect the collective conscience of our nation, we believe the residents of Cleveland and Bradley County continue to cling to humane values like comemorating heroism while bowing our heads in memory of those who have given so much.
+Of the thousands of communities whose heartstrings entwine the collective conscience of our nation, we believe the residents of Cleveland and Bradley County continue to cling to humane values like commemorating heroism while bowing our heads in memory of those who have given so much.

 To serve as a soldier in today’s America is a choice.

 To die as a soldier in today’s America is a personal testament, one that tells a story of courage, commitment and camaraderie among those who share a common vision.

 Its telling has come often.